 The parties are invited, separately, to view the centre to help alleviate the anxiety the process can cause

-The parties will be given information on FCCC and the National Association of Child Contact Centres
+The parties will be given information on FCCC and the Northern Ireland Network of Child Contact Centres

 The parties will be asked to read and sign an Agreement to use the centre which clearly states the roles and responsibilities of all involved (insert Agreement form here)